mmalenta/docker_tutorial/README.md

 &nbsp; | **Total** | **120 minutes**

 **Code and lesson notes:** This README file serves as a master document for the entire course.
-All the code is presented in the form of snippets in here.
+All the code is presented in the form of snippets here.
 Each section has a corresponding directory containing the full code and separate lesson files with information relevant to just that given section.
 These files do not contain any additional information and are used to separate